Appleford-on-Thames

-Appleford-on-Thames is a village and civil parish on the south bank of the River Thames about 2 mi north of Didcot, Oxfordshire.
+Appleford-on-Thames is a village and civil parish on the south bank of the River Thames about 2 mi north of Didcot, in the Vale of White Horse district, in Oxfordshire.
 It was part of Berkshire until the 1974 local government boundary changes.
 The 2011 Census recorded the parish's population as 350.
+On 1 April 2000 the civil parish was renamed from "Appleford" to "Appleford on Thames".

+Etymology

+Appleford-on-Thames was known as Apleford as early as the 14th century, and was spelt indifferently with one 'p' and two as late as the 18th century.
+The name derives from the ford across the Thames, by which the fruit grown about Hagbourne and Harwell was taken to Oxfordshire markets.
+The ford existed as late as the 19th century.

 Archaeology

-Evidence of a Romano-British settlement has been found in a field south of the parish church plus ceramics and human burials of the same period at Manor Farm.
+Evidence of a Romano-British settlement has been found in a field south of the parish church, as well as ceramics and human burials of the same period at Manor Farm.
 In 1968 the Appleford Hoard of 4th-century Roman artefacts was found.
 It includes Roman coins, pewter ware, and ironmongery including tools, a chain and a padlock.
 The hoard is now in the Ashmolean Museum, Oxford.

+History

+In the 17th century, it was customary for villagers to "goe the Perambulation", meaning to beat the bounds of the Parish, on Ascension Day.

+The Appleford Feast was held on the first Sunday after St Peter's Day as late as the early 20th century, and was associated with the church.

 Manor

 Anglo-Saxon Appleford was in existence by the last quarter of the 9th century, when King Alfred the Great of Wessex granted land there to one of his subjects.
 The Domesday Book records that in 1086 the manor of Apleford belonged to Abingdon Abbey.
 It remained so until the dissolution of the monasteries when the abbey surrendered properties including the manor of Apulford to the Crown in 1538.
 Farming under an open-field system prevailed in the parish until 1838 when an enclosure award was made.